Behind the Veil: Inside the Mind of Men Who Abuse

-Domestic violence is the leading cause of injury to women, sending more than 1 million every year to doctor’s offices or emergency rooms.
-This violence isn’t occurring from the hands of a stranger but from the hands of the man who said I love you.
+Domestic violence is the leading cause of injury to women, sending more than one million every year to doctor’s offices or emergency rooms.
+This violence isn’t perpetrated by the hands of a stranger but by the one who said I love you.
 Let's take a look inside the minds of men who abuse.

 What Is Domestic Violence?

-- 37 percent of pregnant women are battered during pregnancy, including blows to the abdomen
+- Thirty-seven percent of pregnant women are battered during pregnancy, including blows to the abdomen.

 - There are more animal shelters than there are shelters for victims of domestic violence in the U.S.